skyroot/ctfd-deployment/README.md

 1. Create self-signed SSL certificate for Nginx by following [this guide](deployment_guide/core/ncl-nginx-root-ca-certificate.txt)

+> It is recommended to clone this repository into /opt/ctfd-deployment/ as per Linux files and folders convention.

 ### Running this server program

 #### To start as a background service